What is BANT?

 Great, and what sort of approval process do you use?
 And how is the best way for us to ensure that all the relevant people have enough opportunity to make the best decision for your organisation?
 (Authority)

 Ok, understand, we’ve agreed that our solution can deliver what you need in terms of X, Y, Z, we agreed those are the critical and crucial criteria for you going ahead, and that our solution will alleviate the issues we’ve identified in X, Y, Z?
 (Need)

-Excellent, and further to (the next action) you’ll be able to send the purchase order number across so we can get delivery for the week after next.
+Excellent, and further to (the next action being agreed) you envisage that the approval should be given by 12 July?
+And within one week of that we should be able to get the implementation team around the table?
+After which you’ll be able to send the purchase order number across so we can get delivery for the week after that?.
 (Timing)

 Excellent thank you.